RaquelPlaza/angular5-dojo/README.md

     FormsModule,
     ….
 ```
-There are also two other sections, Providers and Exports which we shall explore later but are generally by design are not used by the app.module except for specific cases.
+There are also two other sections, Providers and Exports which we shall explore later but are generally by design are not used by the app.module except in specific cases.

 ### Create a module

-Let’s create a module for components that are shared across multiple modules in general development.
-We shall create one using the angular cli using:
+Let’s create a module for components that are shared across multiple modules in general.
+We shall create one using the Angular CLI using:

 ```
 ng g m shared –dry-run
 ```

 Notice all we’ve done is changed “C”omponent to “M”odule.
-Once again once you’re happy that will do what’s expected run it without the --dry-run flag.
+Once again, when you’re happy that will do what’s expected run it without the --dry-run flag.

-We have our shared module woop!
+We have our shared module!
 Now let’s add in some common modules and introduce the exports section.
-Exports make any component / module contained available to any other module that references this shared module.

 ```
 import { NgModule } from '@angular/core';